 This version of Chicken Tikka is very creamy if you like a drier version then check out my other recipe for a drier sauce.
 Chicken Tikka Masala Recipe also, if you like to watch and learn, there's even a video to accompany the recipe.

 Brief History of Chicken Tikka Masala

-Despite, or maybe because, Chicken Tikka Masala is considered a British national dish, belief has it; it came from the colonial days of Empire and the Raj.
+Despite, or maybe because, Chicken Tikka Masala is considered a British national dish, belief has it; it came from the days of British colonial subjugation of India.
 Not so.
 Without a doubt, the components of the dish do originate in the sub-continent, the finished Tikka is a very British one with many claims to the inventor.
 Most certainly it is not steeped in history or heritage, it is a product of mass immigration into Great Britain in the 1950's and the rise of Indian Restaurants.
 There is little chance you will find the cream in this recipe in India.